Fancy a holiday with your home loan?

-According to the Australian Bureau of Statistics around 2.5 per cent of Australian households (nearly 230,000 homes across Australia) experienced a break-in between July 2016 and June 2017.
-In the same period, around 2.1 per cent (or just over 190,000) of homes had an attempted break-in.
+According to the Australian Bureau of Statistics around 2 per cent of Australian households (194,100 homes across Australia) experienced a break-in between July 2021 and June 2022.
+In the same period, another 2 per cent (or just over 193,000) of homes had an attempted break-in.

-Cash is the most commonly stolen item, followed by laptops, jewellery, and personal electronic items such as cameras and phones.
-Handbags, credit cards and TVs are also attractive to thieves.
+Personal items such as jewellery and clothing were the most commonly stolen items, followed by tools, then cash and bicycles or sporting equipment.
+Laptops, and personal electronic items such as cameras and phones, credit cards and TVs are also attractive to thieves.

 Changing the locks after you’ve moved into a new home can make your property much more secure.
 You should also change the locks if you think they may have been tampered with or damaged, whether through a previous break-in attempt or otherwise.